Raafay05/CSE4316-002_Smart-Kiosk-v2/Version-1/README.md

 # Smart Kiosk v1.0 Documentation & Source Code Reference

 Smart Kiosk v1.0 was completed by The Kiosk Guys during the Fall 2025 – Spring 2026 semesters.
-This project was sponsored by UTA CSE Department.
+This project was sponsored by the UTA CSE Department.

 # Contributors
 1. Miguel Cervantes – CSE